amannm/data-lineage/README.md

-# language
+# data lineage

-use ANTLR4 to extract table references from a SQLite input script
+* use ANTLR4 to extract table references from an SQLite input script